Zahir1997/Portfolio-ADS-/README.md

 ### Reflection on own contribution to the project.
 Situation:

 The Smart Teddy Project was the first data science project I participated in.
 I have positive memories of the project group I participated in.
-From day 1 we started of at the project by exchanging socials and discussing ways to keep track of the project.
+From day 1 we started of the project by exchanging socials and discussing ways to keep track of the project.
 Since my major is public administration (Bestuurskunde/Overheidsmanagement) I was a bit worried about my contribution to the project.
 I had moments at the beginning of the minor where I questioned myself if I am capable of completing this minor.
 But by staying motivated, asking questions and the will to learn I have managed to make contributions to the project.

 Task: